 Founded in 1862 as the University at Vermillion, the University of South Dakota (USD) is the state's oldest university and the flagship campus of South Dakota's higher education system.
 The institution comprises nine schools of learning -- including USD Online -- and nearly 500 faculty.
 U.S. News and World Report ranks the school's graduate business programs among the best in the nation since 2014, and the USD Sanford School of Medicine is one of the top institutions for rural medicine.
 Additionally, tuition rates are the same regardless of a student's residency status, making USD an affordable and quality location to earn a degree.

-The University of South Dakota's Accreditation, Tuition, and Admissions Info
+The University of South Dakota Tuition, Accreditation, and Admissions Info

 Accreditation and Approvals